luthraG/node-validate/README.md

 - **isEmpty(str)** - check if a string is empty.
 A string containing only whitespaces is blank string but not empty string.
 - **isError(value)** - check if value is an error object or not
 - **isFalse(value)** - check if the value passed is false.
+- **isFilePath(value)** - check if the value is a valid file path i.e. window file path and unix file path.
 - **isFullWidth(str)** - check if the specified string contains any full width characters or not.
 - **isFunction(value)** - check if the value is function or not.
 - **isHalfWidth(str)** - check if the specified string contains any half width characters or not.